webbycrown/kiaweds-statamic-theme/content/collections/blog/this-influencer-recreated-3-celebrity-bridal-looks-bang-on.md

     content:
       -
         type: text
-        text: "This is more than a trend — it’s a movement of brides choosing to honor styles they admire while making them uniquely their own.
-Whether you're a fan of classic elegance or contemporary flair, one thing’s for sure — this influencer nailed it, and inspired a generation of brides in the process."
+        text: "This is more than a trend it’s a movement of brides choosing to honor styles they admire while making them uniquely their own.
+Whether you're a fan of classic elegance or contemporary flair, one thing’s for sure this influencer nailed it, and inspired a generation of brides in the process."
-short_description: 'From timeless glam to contemporary chic, see how this talented influencer flawlessly recreated iconic celebrity bridal looks — and how you can get the style too.'
+short_description: 'From timeless glam to contemporary chic, see how this talented influencer flawlessly recreated iconic celebrity bridal looks and how you can get the style too.'
 category:
   - photoshoot
   - reception
   - wedding
+tag:
+  - engagement
+  - photoshoot
+  - pre-wedding
 ---